 The tournament starts every fortnight of January at Melbourne Park, Melbourne.
 It consists of men’s and women’s tournaments, junior’s tournaments; and wheelchair, legends, and exhibition events.

 In recent years, Novak Djokovic has been dominating this tournament.
 In 2020, it made history by having the highest number of spectators among all the biggest tennis tournaments in the world.
+Here are the most popular tennis matches in history.

 4. French Open

 It’s the only major tennis tournament that is played on an outdoor clay court.
 It was formerly known as the French Championships and was first established in 1891.
 It is usually held in late May to early June at the State Roland Garros in Paris, France.
+Here’s a breakdown of the French Open prize.

 The most notable athlete in this event is Rafael Nadal, who has won the most in this event, with 13 titles.
 The tournament also features exciting elements, including the terrific view of Paris, its marvelous culture, upscale shopping centers, and superb restaurants and hotels.